 The one thing 2020 taught us, the world is ever-changing and we can control or predict very little.
 Nonetheless, we do believe Covid-19 will continue to impact most of 2021 and cannabis will remain “essential” in California.
 Once the pandemic is reduced and CA and the nation start to rebuild, we believe that many of the covid-related practices will remain acceptable (i.e. curbside pickup and relaxed delivery regulations).
 Additionally, we foresee a lot more progress and changes on the horizon at all governmental levels.
 This year, we predict that Federal regulators will continue to debate the legalization of cannabis and the regulatory framework for hemp will be further solidified.
 Although outright legalization is unlikely, a softening of enforcement and a ripening of the issues will continue for the next couple of years until the Senate is convinced of the medical, economic, and holistic benefits of cannabis legalization.
 Moreover, States and local governments will continue to explore their abilities to tax cannabis and begin to build out their regulatory frameworks.
 In Los Angeles specifically, we will see operations begin for 200 new licensed retailers and countless delivery, manufacturing, and distribution operators.
 This year will likely be a flurry for startups trying to gain a market edge.

-For a better understanding of what this all means for your hemp or cannabis business, please call our office to schedule a consultation.
+For a better understanding of what this all means for your hemp or cannabis business, please schedule a consultation.

 Disclaimer: This article has been prepared and published for informational purposes only and is not offered, nor should be construed, as legal advice.